 Recalibration of the A/D can be initiated at any time by driving the RESETN pin low for a minimum of one clock cycle.
-An open-drain driver with a drive strength in its high impedance state of less than 0.5mA is recommended, as RESETN has an internal high impedance pull-up to OVDD.
+An open-drain driver with a less than 0.5mA pull-up is recommended, as RESETN has an internal pull-up to OVDD.
 As is the case during power-on reset, RESETN and DNC pins must be in the proper state for the calibration to successfully execute.